 How and where interviewing happens matters too.
 When possible, involve a team of diverse employees in hiring decisions to make sure the unconscious biases of one individual don’t come into play.
 In terms of physical barriers: The ADA allows employers to ask interview candidates whether they will need any accommodations during the interview.
 As long as it’s communicated in a way that makes clear the candidate’s response will have no bearing on their chances, asking this question (and making any reasonable accommodations) lets you as the employer show your commitment to inclusivity.

-If you want to learn more about eliminating barriers to inclusion, join us Thursday, October 17 at 12:00 PM EST for our free webinar Diversity and Inclusion in the Workplace.
-Have questions specific to your business?today.
+If you want to learn more about eliminating barriers to inclusion, check out our recorded webinar, Diversity and Inclusion in the Workplace.
+Have questions specific to your business.
+Contact us today.
 Our team is here to help.